Exploring non-Euclidean photonics: Pseudosphere microlaser: Fourier transform versus Lomb-Scargle periodogram

 where the data $y$ is sampled at the times $t_n$, yielding a vector $(y_n)$ of size $N$.
 Most DFT algorithms assume that the sampling of the data is regular, which means that $t_{n+1}-t_{n}$ is a constant.
-However our experimental spectrum is not regularly sampled for the following two reasons: \begin{itemize} \item The pixels of the spectrometer camera are regularly spaced, but not the corresponding wavelengths $\lambda_n$ because the grating of the spectrometer induces a non-linear dispersion. \item The Fourier transform has to be calculated as function of the wavenumbers $k_n$ instead of the wavelengths $\lambda_n=2\pi/k_n$ and this relation is not linear either. \end{itemize} Therefore $k_{n+1}-k_n$ is not constant for the experimental spectra.
-In the top panel of Fig. \ref{fig:tractoid_exp_result}(b), we plot the Fourier transform of the tractoid experimental spectrum of Fig. \ref{fig:tractoid_exp_result}(a) calculated by the FFT algorithm implemented on Python in the \texttt{scipy} library, which corresponds to the modulus squared of formula (\ref{eq:DFT-basique}) using the constant sampling $k_{n+1}-k_n=(k_{2}-k_1)/N$.
+However our experimental spectrum is not regularly sampled for the following two reasons: \begin{itemize} \item The pixels of the spectrometer camera are regularly spaced, but not the corresponding wavelengths $\lambda_n$ because the grating of the spectrometer induces a non-linear dispersion. \item The Fourier transform has to be calculated as function of the wavenumbers $k_n$ instead of the wavelengths $\lambda_n=2\pi/k_n$ and this relation is not linear either. \end{itemize} Therefore, $\Delta_n= k_{n+1}-k_n$ is not constant for the experimental spectra.
+In the top panel of Fig. \ref{fig:tractoid_exp_result}(b), we plot the Fourier transform of the tractoid experimental spectrum of Fig. \ref{fig:tractoid_exp_result}(a) calculated by the FFT algorithm implemented on Python in the \texttt{scipy} library, which corresponds to the modulus squared of formula (\ref{eq:DFT-basique}) assuming a constant sampling $\Delta=(k_{2}-k_1)/N$.
 For comparison, in the middle panel of Fig. \ref{fig:tractoid_exp_result}(b), we plot the modulus square of expression (\ref{eq:DFT-basique}) using the actual $(k_n)$, which are not equidistant.
-Note that the main peak is significantly shifted, revealing an artefact: the raw DFT (to panel) is peaked at a length which is longer than the perimeter (which is not consistent with WGM), while for in the middle panel the length is slightly shorter than the perimeter (in agreement with WGM).\\
+Note that the main peak is significantly shifted, revealing an artefact: the raw DFT (top panel) is peaked at a length which is longer than the perimeter and thus not consistent with WGMs, while in the middle panel the length is slightly shorter than the perimeter, in agreement with WGMs.\\

 The Lomb periodogram $P_{LS}(f)$ plotted in the bottom panel of Fig. \ref{fig:tractoid_exp_result}(b) was computed by the \texttt{lombscargle} routine implemented on Python in the \texttt{scipy} library.
 Its expression is given in \cite{lomb-python} and is similar to the formula in the seminal paper by \cite{Lomb}.
-It is peaked at the same length than the well-sampled DFT in the middle panel of Fig. \ref{fig:tractoid_exp_result}(b).
-Moreover the signal-to-noise ratio is much better.
-Hence we prefer the Lomb periodogram for analyzing the experimental spectra.
+It is peaked at the same length as the well-sampled DFT in the middle panel of Fig. \ref{fig:tractoid_exp_result}(b), however, the signal-to-noise ratio is much better than for the other two procedures.
+Therefore, we prefer the Lomb periodogram for analyzing the experimental spectra.